DecisionsDev/ruledesigner/README.md

 In the designer, developers can edit and debug Java code and rules alongside each other.
 The key features include auto correction of rules, decision flow control, code-generation wizards, source code control integration, and conflict and redundancy detection.
 Used with Decision Center and Rule Execution Server, Rule Designer completes a collaborative work environment for developers, business users, integrators, and release managers to automate a company's business policies.

 ## Requirements
+For 8.9.2 Release:
 	- Eclipse 4.4 Luna Packages
+	- You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

+For 8.10.0 Release:
+	- Eclipse 4.7 Oxygen Packages
 	- You can find all available releases at this location : https://github.com/ODMDev/ruledesigner/releases

 ## Installation
 You must install the update site for Rule Designer into an existing Eclipse.